AerCap Holdings N.V.

 Exhibit 8.1

-Please have counsel revise its opinion to specifically consent to the tax discussion in the proxy statement/prospectus.
+The Company's tax counsel has revised its opinion to specifically consent to the tax discussion in the proxy statement/prospectus included in the registration statement and to the use of its name therein.

 13